rachit404/interactive_trading_chart/README.md

    - We use `chart.js` for rendering a candlestick chart and displaying the BTC/USDT price data.
    - The `chartjs-chart-financial` plugin is used to render candlestick charts, while `chartjs-plugin-annotation` is used to allow users to draw trendlines on the chart.
+   - Multiple `eventListener` added for better interaction with the canvas chart.

 3. **Interactive Trendlines:**